Check your eligibility for a government subsidised place in a vocational education program.

-Important: for this intake only, the Victorian Government is waiving two of the eligibility criteria - please read the standard eligibility criteria section below for details.
+Important: In 2017, the Victorian Government is waiving two of the eligibility criteria - please read the eligibility criteria section below for details.

 When checking your eligibility, please note: